NuclearTriad/StraightUp/README.md

 ![alt text](https://raw.githubusercontent.com/NuclearTriad/straightup/master/assets/idea-img.png "Can our perception change if we could walk them horizontally?")

 In the main mode the radar allows to find all the nearest buildings, helping the user to reach them.
-The building will be available only if the user in near to his base.
+The building will be available only if the user in near to his base (in a range of 120m).
 In this way we can see the building with our eyes.
 When the user will tap on it, the climb mode will start and the user will be able to walk its whole height.
 As the user walks, the structure will be completed on the screen, till it's whole visible.

 ![alt text](https://raw.githubusercontent.com/NuclearTriad/straightup/master/assets/idea-diagram2.png "The User Experience")